-- sinfo See status of queues and what is active/idle. - squeue See the status of your jobs.
+- sinfo See status of queues and what is active/idle. - \bullet squeue See the status of your jobs.
 You can also run squeue -u <username> to just list your jobs. - scancel Used with the JOBID reported by squeue to cancel a job.

 Options to run jobs include the following commands: - salloc - request resources from the Slurm scheduler and run a task when resources are ready - sbatch - create a batch file for later execution of one or more programs - srun - run parallel tasks across multiple processes.
-Called after salloc/sbatch.
+Can sometimes be called after salloc/sbatch.